-A couple days ago I ran into someone on a Friday night, they asked me what I had done earlier that evening and I shared that I attended Celebrate Recovery.
-In shock and almost confusion this person asked me “Why are YOU in recovery?”
+A couple of days ago, I ran into someone on a Friday night.
+They asked me what I had done earlier that evening.
+I shared with them that I attended Celebrate Recovery.
+In shock and almost confusion, this person asked me “Why are YOU in recovery?”

 I held back for a moment, but I shared “Well, one reason is I struggle with depression …”